Books to Read before you visit London with Kids

 Pop-Up London by Jennie Maizels

 Everyone loves a pop-up book – all ages!
-Use this fantastic book to familiarize the kids with the sights they’ll see before you go and afterwards to relive the memories.
-This book travels the river Thames and along the way there are pop ups, tabs to move and flaps to lift.
+Use this fantastic book to familiarize the kids with the sights they’ll see before you go and afterward to relive the memories.
+This book travels the river Thames and along the way, there are ppop-ups tabs to move and flaps to lift.
 FYI – includes some ghost tales which may or may not be something your kiddo will enjoy.
 Lovely interactive book!
 Written for kids ages 8+.
-Lexile Measure: Not Available: Length: 12 pages.
+Length: 12 pages.

 Pop-Up London by Lonely Planet Kids